-Over the past 40 years, Switzerland's religious landscape has seen a fair amount of change: although the proportion of Roman Catholics has remained relatively stable, that of Reformed Protestants has declined severely, in favour of persons with no religious affiliation
+Over the past 50 years, Switzerland's religious landscape has seen a fair amount of change: although the proportion of Roman Catholics has remained relatively stable, that of Reformed Protestants has declined severely, in favour of persons with no religious affiliation.

-The vast majority of those interviewed (71%) go to a place of worship to attend a religious service for a maximum of five times a year.
-Apart from persons without religious affiliation, the persons who go least often to a place of worship are those belonging to an Islamic community; almost 46% of these persons had not taken part in a collective religious service in the 12 months prior to the survey and 12% of them went at least once a week.
-72% of members of other Evangelical communities attend a religious service at least once a week.
-Roman Catholics are most likely to attend a collective religious service between six times a year and at least once a month (26%) and Reformed Protestants are most likely to go to church between 1 and 5 times per year (50%).
+About three quarter of the population (74%) go to a place of worship to attend a religious service for a maximum of five times a year.
+Apart from persons without religious affiliation, the persons who go least often to a place of worship are those belonging to an Islamic community; almost 46% of these persons had not taken part in a collective religious service in the 12 months prior to the survey and 13% of them went at least once a week.
+68% of members of other Evangelical communities attend a religious service at least once a week.
+Roman Catholics are most likely to attend a collective religious service between six times a year and at least once a month (26%) and Reformed Protestants are most likely to go to church between 1 and 5 times per year (49%).

-Of the Catholic and Protestant persons, 59% and 46% respectively stated that they believed in a single God.
-A fifth (20%) of the first group and almost a third (30%) of the second identify rather with a belief in a type of superior power.
-Members of other Evangelical communities (92%) and Muslims (90%) confirm their belief in a single God on a much wider scale.
-A third of people with no religious affiliation identify as atheist and a quarter as agnostic, i.e. they do not know if a god or gods exist.
-Furthermore, one in ten persons without religious affiliation says they believe in a single God and 31% in a superior power.
+Of the Catholic and Protestant persons, 51% and 40% respectively stated that they believed in a single God.
+More than a fifth (23%) of the first group and almost a third (31%) of the second identify rather with a belief in a type of superior power.
+Members of other Evangelical communities (93%) and Muslims (92%) confirm their belief in a single God on a much wider scale.
+38% of people with no religious affiliation identify as atheist and more than a fifth as agnostic, i.e. they do not know if a god or gods exist.
+Furthermore, less than one in ten persons without religious affiliation says they believe in a single God and 30% in a superior power.

 The distribution of religions differs greatly according to nationality.
 The share of persons without any religious affiliation of Swiss nationality (23%) is lower than that of those holding German (51%), French (57%), Spanish (33%), American-Caribbean (43%), Oceanian (71%) and other European (43%) and Asian (24%) nationalities.
 The share of Reformed Protestants of Swiss nationality (31%) is higher than for all other nationality groups.
 The share of persons of Roman Catholic religion is highest for those with Italian (75%), Portuguese (73%) and Spanish (61%) nationalities.
 Among Swiss nationals, the share is 36%.